Diyarbakır Airport

 Diyarbakır Airport (IATA: DIY, ICAO: LTCC) is a military airbase and public airport located in Diyarbakır, Turkey.

 Overview

 Diyarbakır Airport is home to the 8th Air Wing (Ana Jet Üs or AJÜ) of the 2nd Air Force Command (Hava Kuvvet Komutanligi) of the Turkish Air Force (Türk Hava Kuvvetleri).
 Other wings of this command are located in Merzifon (LTAP), Malatya Erhaç (LTAT) and İncirlik (LTAG).

 The airport was closed for renovation from 1 June to 1 September 2012.
 All air traffic was diverted to Batman, Mardin and Elazığ.

-In 2012, an Armenian American named Zuart Sudjian, claiming that she held the land deed to the property of the airport and owned the right of its inheritance.
+In 2012, an Armenian-American named Zuart Sudjian claimed that she held the land deed to the property of the airport and owned the right of its inheritance.
 She filed a lawsuit through her lawyer Ali Elbeyoğlu for the return of the lands.
 After a rejection by a local court, the case was taken to the Court of Cassation where the verdict is being appealed.